Brunsvigia Three

 Brunsvigia litoralis, Bill DijkBrunsvigia litoralis, Cameron McMasterBrunsvigia litoralis, Uluwehi KnechtBrunsvigia litoralis, leaves, Uluwehi KnechtBrunsvigia litoralis, dried infructescence, Uluwehi KnechtBrunsvigia litoralis bulb, Pontus Wallstén

 Brunsvigia marginata (Jacq.)
 W.T.Aiton is a winter rainfall species found on rocky mountain slopes, in shale bands in the western Cape.
 Growing to 20 cm, it has four elliptical leathery leaves pressed to the ground and brilliant red flowers arranged radially symmetrically in a compact head.
 The pedicels are straight and stamens are tightly clustered in the center and well exserted.
-This species flowers March to June.
+This species flowers in the fall, March to June in the Southern Hemisphere.
 The first photo was taken by Bill Dijk and the next three by Mary Sue Ittner including one of the leaves after they have reappeared in fall.
 Photo 5 from Uluwehi Knecht is of seeds next to a U.S. 25 cent piece (2.5 cm wide).
 Photo 6 from Pontus Wallstén is of a bulb.

 Brunsvigia marginata, Bill DijkBrunsvigia marginata, Mary Sue IttnerBrunsvigia marginata, Mary Sue IttnerBrunsvigia marginata leaves, Mary Sue IttnerBrunsvigia marginata seeds, Uluwehi KnechtBrunsvigia marginata bulb, Pontus Wallstén